 Required Camera Type

 The minimum camera requirements for this photographic guidance are a 35 mm camera or digital camera.
-The digital camera should be at least a medium-resolution camera (THIS IS A MEANINGLESS STATEMENT -SS) which constitutes the majority of consumer digital cameras.
+The digital camera should be at least a medium-resolution camera which constitutes the majority of consumer digital cameras.

 A primary requirement of an architectural photograph is that vertical lines that are parallel in the building should be parallel in the photograph.
 In other words, the outside walls of a structure should not appear to converge toward the top of the photograph making the building look like it is falling over.
 This is especially important in elevation photographs.
 Convergence occurs when the photographer tilts the camera backward to get the top of the building in the photograph.
 To overcome convergence, you should hold the camera so that the back of the camera is vertical, at a 90-degree angle to the ground.
 This insures that the plane of the film, in the back of the camera, is parallel to the plane of the building.